Virtuant/hadoop-admin-2019/docs/spark-risk-factor.md

 ### Perform join Operation

-In this section we will perform a join operation geolocation_temp1 table has details of drivers and count of their respective non-normal events. drivermileage_temp0 table has details of total miles travelled by each driver.
+In this section we will perform a join operation geolocation_temp1 table has details of drivers and count of their respective non-normal events.
+The `drivermileage_temp0` table has details of total miles travelled by each driver.

-    We will join two tables on common column, which in our case is driverid.
+We will join two tables on common column, which in our case is `driverid`:

 ```spark
 %spark2